amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks and Webhook Integrations.md

 * `callbackId`: Unique ID for the callback.
 * `status`: Current status of the callback.
 * `errors`: List of error messages, if any.
-* `createdBy`: Information about the user/admin who triggered the callback.
+* `createdBy`: Information about the user or admin who triggered the callback.
+* `webhook`: Details about the webhook used for the callback, including:
+	* `url`: The receiver URL for the callback results.
+ 	* `httpServer`: Information about the HTTP server that receives the callback data.
-* `webhook`: Details about the webhook, including URL, HTTP server, payload template, and timestamp (`sentAt`).
+  	* `payloadTemplate`: Details about the payload template used for the callback.
+  	* `sentAt`: Timestamp indicating when the callback was dispatched to the webhook receiver.

 #### Status values
 This table lists the possible `status` values.